Break-Through-Tech/Capital-One-1A-ai-driven-resource-allocation-to-reduce-restrictive-practices/Challenge-Project-Overview.md

 ## 🏢 About Capital One

 Capital One is a technology company that aims at changing banking for good.
-Though Capital One is not specifically related to the ask of this project, Capital One is a trailblazer in the technology space, searching for opportunities to leverage AI and data engineering to create its products.
+Though Capital One is not specifically related to the task of this project, Capital One is a trailblazer in the technology space, searching for opportunities to leverage AI and data engineering to create its products.

 ---

 ## 🎯 The Challenge

 ### Project Summary
 In this project, you will use publicly available school-level data on seclusion incidents, student populations, staffing, and school resources to build a machine learning model that identifies schools with elevated rates of seclusion and helps administrators understand factors associated with these outcomes.
-This will help our organization explore data-informed ways to better support schools and reduce the use of restrictive practices.
+This will help organizations and school counties explore data-informed ways to better support schools and reduce the use of restrictive practices.

 ### Success Criteria
 A successful outcome is an interpretable model and simple dashboard that: